dslab-uniud/Database-biblical-manuscripts/Database/README.md

 Here we collect the SQL DDL code to deploy the database.

-Some exemplary SQL queries that can be run against the database are as follows.
+In addition some exemplary SQL queries that can be run against the database are as follows.

 <br />